 - quality of life of cancer patients and survivors

-The Cancer Plan is linked to other Commission priorities, notably the Pharmaceutical Strategy for Europe and the EU Farm to Fork Strategy as well as the planned European Health Data Space (expected by 2025).
-Cancer is one of the proposed European research and innovation missions and part of the Horizon Europe framework beginning in 2021.
+The Cancer Plan is linked to other Commission priorities, notably the Pharmaceutical Strategy for Europe and the EU Farm to Fork Strategy as well as the European Health Data Space.
+Cancer is one of the European research and innovation missions and part of Horizon Europe.

 The EU4Health (2021-2027) programme will provide financial and technical support to Member States, helping efforts to strengthen health systems.